Transitioning into

 UV index

-Mexico, the average daily maximum UV index in March is 11.
-A UV Index of 11, and more, symbolizes an extreme threat to health from exposure to the Sun's UV radiation for average individuals.
+In Cozumel, the average daily maximum UV index in March is 11.
+A UV Index value of 11, and more, symbolizes an extreme threat to health from unprotected exposure to Sun's UV rays for the average person.

-Note: The maximum UV index of 11 during March translates into these guidelines:
+Note: A daily high UV index of 11 in March leads to these guidelines: